 "They used to get lumber and build barges.
 These barges were filled up with supplies, and bring those supplies here.
 Once they got here, they used to tear these barges apart.
 We used the lumber to build houses".

 "My dad's name was Felix Morin.
 My grandfather was Catholique Morin.
 My dad died at 66 around 1954.
 I was only 33 years old then".

 "When you come to lifting (the net), you punch a hole at one end and tie a line (called a running line) about 150 yards long.
 Two men pull - one on the lead line, and one on the float line.
 On the ice, you pull the fish out.
 As you take them out, keep pulling the net.
-After, you clean all of the net out.
-You get one man to run to the other hole and pull the net back in again (under the ice and into the water)".
+After you clean all of fish out of the net, you get one man to run to the other hole and pull the net back in again (under the ice and into the water)".